Puthuvely

 Puthuvely is a small village in Kottayam district of Kerala state, South India.
 It is a border village of Kottayam district.

 Economy

 The village's economy depends mainly on crop plantations like rubber, cocoa, pepper, ginger and foreign income from workers abroad.
-The major source of the village's income is from agriculture.
+The main source of the village's income is from agriculture.

-People from different communities live very peacefully here.
-Hindus, Knanaya Catholics of the Kottayam Diocese and Orthodox and Jacobites are the main communities.
-Most of village consists of a single large family and its several branches.
+People from a variety of different ethnicities and religions live here including Hindus, Knanaya Catholics of the Kottayam Diocese, Orthodox Christians and Jacobites.
+The majority of the village consists of a single large family and its several branches.

 Location

 Puthuvely is situated on the MC road, 4 km south of Koothattukulam and 3 km north of Monippally.
 There are roads to Areekara, Veliyannoor, Uzhavoor, Elangi from here.